Table of Contents

 Now let’s look at the most common categories of beauty products and talk about why you need to replace them.

 For each category, we’ll include some of the nasty ingredients to watch out for and what you can safely replace them with, as well as some specific brand and product recommendations.
+From what I am told, Estee Lauder continue to wow their customers with their innovations and provide some clean beauty products.

 Your skin is the largest organ in your body and it’s also exposed to many chemicals, irritants and pollutants in the course of a day.